vapor-ware/synse-server/docs/source/running.rst

 (if building a custom Synse Server image) or mounted into the container, which is the preferred approach as it is more flexible.

-When Synse Server starts, it reads in is configuration files to determine which devices are configured.
+When Synse Server starts, it reads in configuration files to determine which devices should exist.
 By default, Synse Server is not configured with any devices, so it won't do much other than sit there.

 .. code-block:: json